Always a lot going on..

 100 and Done!
 (Countries that is...)

-USA, Canada, Mexico, Guatemala, Belize, Nicaragua, El Salvador, Costa Rica, Panama, Columbia, Guyana, Suriname, Brazil, Peru, Bolivia, Paraguay, Chile, Argentina, Uruguay, Cuba, Bahamas, Jamaica, Dominican Republic, Dominica, Antigua and Barbuda, China, Malaysia, Laos, Cambodia, Vietnam, Thailand, Japan, South Korea, Brunei, Singapore, Australia, New Zealand, India, Uzbekistan, Turkmenistan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkey, Georgia, Armenia, Azerbaijan, Jordan, Lebanon, Saudi Arabia, Egypt, Morocco, Zimbabwe, Zambia, Botswana, South Africa, Namibia, Lesotho, Eswatini, Mozambique, Greece, North Macedonia, Albania, Montenegro, Kosovo, Bosnia and Herzegovina, Serbia, Croatia, Slovenia, Hungary, Bulgaria, Romania, Moldova, Ukraine, Russia, Poland, Lithuania, Latvia, Estonia, Finland, Sweden, Denmark, Germany, Netherlands, United Kingdom, Ireland, Iceland, France, Belgium, Luxembourg, Liechtenstein, Switzerland, Italy, San Marino, Spain, Czechia, Austria, UAE, Honduras, Philippines.
+USA, Canada, Mexico, Guatemala, Belize, Nicaragua, El Salvador, Costa Rica, Panama, Columbia, Guyana, Suriname, Brazil, Peru, Bolivia, Paraguay, Chile, Argentina, Uruguay, Cuba, Bahamas, Jamaica, Dominican Republic, Dominica, Antigua and Barbuda, China, Malaysia, Laos, Cambodia, Vietnam, Thailand, Japan, South Korea, Brunei, Singapore, Australia, New Zealand, India, Uzbekistan, Turkmenistan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkey, Georgia, Armenia, Azerbaijan, Jordan, Lebanon, Saudi Arabia, Egypt, Morocco, Zimbabwe, Zambia, Botswana, South Africa, Namibia, Lesotho, Eswatini, Mozambique, Greece, North Macedonia, Albania, Montenegro, Kosovo, Bosnia and Herzegovina, Serbia, Croatia, Slovenia, Hungary, Bulgaria, Romania, Moldova, Ukraine, Russia, Poland, Lithuania, Latvia, Estonia, Finland, Sweden, Denmark, Germany, Netherlands, United Kingdom and Northern Ireland, Ireland, Iceland, France, Belgium, Luxembourg, Liechtenstein, Switzerland, Italy, San Marino, Spain, Czechia, Austria, UAE, Honduras, Philippines.

 https://2021-2025.state.gov/wp-content/uploads/2021/10/2408-DoS-FSP-300ppi-RGB-4000px-scaled.jpg